 Key Market Stats:

-- Some of the areas in Memphis with the highest rents are Downtown Memphis, River Oaks, and Mud Island where monthly rents range between $1,184 and $1,325 per month.
+- Some of the areas in Memphis with the highest rents are New Pathways and Harbortown where average rents run between $2,400 and $2,642 per month.

 Two of the many metrics real estate investors use to determine the potential performance of rental property in a given area are historic price changes and the affordability index.